1. Engineering principles of magnetic fusion reactor operation

 - Written by a team of qualified experts who have been involved in the design of thermonuclear reactors for over 50 years

 - Outlines the most important features of the ITER project in France which is building the largest tokamak, including the design, material selection, safety and economic considerations

-- Includes data on how to design magnetic fusion reactors using CAD tools, as well as relevant regulatory documents
+- Includes data on how to design magnetic fusion reactors using CAD tools, along with relevant regulatory documents

 Senior students, academics and researchers in engineering disciples linked to nuclear and thermal engineering; nuclear or plasma physicians and engineers; Fusion reactor designers and developers; newly qualified engineers with particular interest and ambition to develop this advanced energy source

 - No. of pages:

 - eBook ISBN: